Metacognitive Engine and Brainpage Theory

 Reflection and Self-Assessment

 Reflection is a key component of metacognition.
-By encouraging small teachers to reflect on their learning experiences, transfer book moderators provide them with an opportunity to consolidate their knowledge, make connections and identify the areas of improvement.
+By encouraging the learners to reflect on their learning experiences, transfer book moderators provide them with an opportunity to consolidate their knowledge, make connections and identify the areas of improvement.

 Through guided reflection exercises, pre-trained students can identify successful strategies they employed, evaluate the effectiveness of their learning approaches, and adapt their methods accordingly.